15 Inspirational Art DIY Ideas Thanks To The Artist & Galleries of Art Basel Miami Beach

 For public experiential marketing spaces, I am always on the lookout for new, exciting ideas.
 Can you imagine these sculptures in an outdoor space or pool?
 Yes, weird, but awesome!

 DIY Tip: I’m convinced this one must be a 3-D sculpture of someone’s child.
 Haha.
 Please take a photo of your child and have it carved using a 3-D modeler, paint, and let dry.

 9. Ginormous Candy Art | Art DIY Ideas

 When my daughter saw the plans for my Miami condo (#MyMiamiCondo) project, she said it looked like Dillian’s Candy Bar!
-I’m not sure about that so much, but admittingly, I have a severe love of color and like the look of candy.
+I’m not sure about that so much, but admittingly, I have a fierce love of color and like the look of candy.

-DIY Tip: An oversized glass cookie jar, cut out styrofoam shapes and gel paints, and patience are your friend here.
+DIY Tip: An oversized glass cookie jar, cut-out styrofoam shapes and gel paints, and patience are your friend here.

 10. Chromatic People on Metal | Art Basel Miami Beach